melkadze/class-planner/README.md

 An in-progress, collaborative, and expansive Node.js project that provides a convenient, complete suite of student organization tools through its integration with MongoDB and Google's oAuth -- with more to come.

 ### Important:
-If you wish to utilize this project for yourself, you must create an env.js file
+If you wish to utilize this project for yourself, you must create an env.js file.
+Then, run the the `install` NPM script.

 ### Creating an env.js file
-1. Make a new file titled env.js in the /src/ directory
+1. Make a new file titled env.js in the /src/ directory.
-2. Add the following lines, replacing the `<enclosed text>` with its corresponding keys
+2. Add the following lines, replacing the `<enclosed text>` with its corresponding keys:
 ```
   module.exports = {
     mongooseString: `'<your MongoDB connection string>'`,